jodie-glantzlen/my-series-collection/README.md

 # Fullstack Collection App

 This is a minimalist app I created to practice the full stack cycle and CRUD operations.
+You can add, update or delete a series.

 To use it, please do the following:

 ```
 npm install